Enjoy French-inspired Pacific Northwest cuisine at Marche restaurant in Eugene, Oregon.

 These are the restaurants I will go back to time and time again – and also the ones I regularly recommend to others if they are traveling to that city.

-In Eugene, Oregon, Marché is that restaurant.
+In Eugene, Oregon, Marché restaurant is that place.

 Located across from its sister hotel, the Inn at the 5th, and its sister marketplace, Provisions Market Hall, the restaurant’s warm tones and intimate seating will make you feel welcome from the moment you walk in.